Tdhun/Satoshi-Nakamoto-/README.md

         return (
             "Anthony Dewayne Hunt's journey began in a fifth-grade classroom, where he discovered the " "Bitcoin whitepaper titled 'Bitcoin: A Peer-to-Peer Electronic Cash System.'
-His grandmother, " "Gleanna Jewel Hunt, played a significant role in nurturing his curiosity and guiding him through " "the mysteries of cryptography and Bitcoin.
+His grandmother, " "Glenna Jewel Hunt, played a significant role in nurturing his curiosity and guiding him through " "the mysteries of cryptography and Bitcoin.
 Together, they explored the potential of Bitcoin, " "leading Anthony to uncover hidden messages and ciphers related to Bitcoin, connecting ancient " "trees, cosmic alignments, and family legacies.\n\n"